autoyast/autoyast.github.io/index.md

 ## Warning

-:warning: This is site a proof of concept, the file names and URL paths can be still changed!! :warning:
+:warning: This site is still a proof of concept, the file names and URL paths can be still changed!! :warning:

 ## Index

 1. [Minimal Profiles](minimal) - Minimal configurations containing only the
-   mandatory items.
+   mandatory items
-2. [Rules](rules) - AutoYaST rules allow loading specific configuration XML files depending on the matching rules.
+2. [Rules](rules) - AutoYaST rules allow loading specific configuration XML files depending on the matching rules

 ## Links